joaomelo/auth-mech/README.md

 But code is the more eloquent way to explain all this.
 Let me show how to get started.

+## Mocking Alternative

+It is a mocking alternative to emulate minimal behavior from auth.

 # Getting Started

 Install with npm.